 Where We Serve

-Hart serves primarily in Ukraine and Moldova, but has also partnered with churches, pastors, and humanitarian organizations in surrounding Eastern European countries.
+Hart serves primarily in Ukraine and Moldova but has partnerships in surrounding Eastern European countries and Central Asia.

 Overview of Eastern Europe